 The General Fund and Special Revenue Funds are considered governmental funds.
 Governmental funds focus on how money flows into and out of funds and the balances left at the year-end that are available for spending.
 These funds are reported using an accounting method called the modified accrual accounting, which measures cash and all other financial assets that can be readily converted to cash.
 The governmental fund statements provide a detailed short-term view of the Council's general government operations and the basic services it provides.
 Governmental fund information helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the Council's programs.
 We have presented the difference between the net assets of governmental activities and the fund balances of the governmental funds in reconciliation at the bottom of the Balance Sheet for Governmental Funds.
-In addition, the difference between the change in net assets for the governmental funds and the change in net assets for the governmental activities has been presented in a reconciliation on the Statement of Revenues, Expenditures, and Changes in Fund Balances for the Governmental Funds.
+In addition, the difference between the change in net assets for the governmental funds and the change in net assets for the governmental funds and the change in net assets for the governmental funds and the change in net assets for the governmental funds and the change in net assets for the governmental funds and the change in net assets for the governmental funds and the change in net assets for the governmental funds and the change in net assets for the governmental funds and the change in net assets for the governmental funds and the change in net assets for the governmental funds and the change in net assets for the governmental funds and the change in net assets for the governmental funds and the change in net assets for the governmental funds and the change in net assets for the governmental funds and the change in net assets for the governmental funds and the change in net assets for the governmental funds.